soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 > Update the dates and add your tasks by replacing the examples.
 Remove this note.

-*   Spring 2039 - CSCI 497
+*   Fall 2025 - CSCI 497
-    -   January 26 -
+    -   October 1 - Meet with Dr. Hayes and finish final proposal details.
-    -   February 9 -
+    -   October 6 - Submit Proposal draft
-    -   February 23 -
+    -   October 27 - Have general list of project requirements
-    -   March 8 -
+    -   November 10 -
-    -   March 22 - Send First-Draft of the Requirements Document to advisor for feedback
+    -   November 25 - Turn in completed Proposal and Requirements Document
-    -   April 5 -
+    -   December 8 - Make final corrections and changes

 *   Summer 2040 - Independent/Optional Project Work
     -   June 1 -

-*   Fall 2039 - CSCI 498
+*   Spring 2026 - CSCI 498
     -   October 20 -
     -   October 27 -
     -   November 3 -